 Penny Thoughts and Photographs, August 6, 2009

-About these poems The poems grouped here were written in a nine-day period near the close of 2007 and comprise the whole of Volume 17 of Songs and Letters.
+The poems grouped here were written in a nine-day period near the close of 2007 and comprise the whole of Volume 17 of Songs and Letters.
 To me, each word they contain is a kind of love letter.
 Is it any wonder, then, that, by the very act of reading them, I imagine you tying a ribbon around the whole sweet bundle?
-The Oldest Poem […]
+The Oldest Poem The oldest poem, […]

 October 28, 2010 A child’s doll has died.
 At his request, I ask his mother for permission to conduct a funeral service in a language no one understands.
 This she grants.
 The doll is in a shoe box, beneath a fastened lid.
 Sunlight finds us in the street outside.
 A lone trumpet: inside the box, the doll begins to sing.
 December 21, 2010 My grandfather, alive again and in […]